keesiemeijer/related-posts-by-taxonomy-cache/README.md

 # Related Posts by Taxonomy Cache

-A persistant Cache layer settings page for the Related Posts by Taxonomy plugin.
-Caches related posts in batches with Ajax.
+A persistant Cache layer settings page for the [Related Posts by Taxonomy](https://wordpress.org/plugins/related-posts-by-taxonomy/) plugin.
+It caches related posts in batches with Ajax.

+For more information see the [cache documentation](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/cache/)

-Version:           2.2.1
+Version:           2.2.2
-Requires at least: 3.9
+Requires at least: 4.0
-Tested up to:      4.5
+Tested up to:      4.7

 ### Settings Page